georchestra/georchestra/ldapadmin/README.md

 ```
 this.databaseName = "ldapadmin";
-this.databaseUser = "georchestra";
+this.databaseUser = "www-data";
-this.databasePassword = "georchestra";
+this.databasePassword = "www-data";
 ```

 ### Install LDAP